 Prepare for a variety of public service careers and concentrate on various social science disciplines while pursuing a public service major from Southern New Hampshire University.
-The BA in Public Service is designed for students looking for the skills to pursue an entry-level position on a local, state or federal level as well as for public professionals who wish to gain the confidence and education necessary to advance in their chosen careers.
+The Bachelor of Arts in Public Service is designed for students looking for the skills to pursue an entry-level position on a local, state or federal level as well as for public professionals who wish to gain the confidence and education necessary to advance in their chosen careers.
 A primary focus of the program is learning what it takes to coordinate and supervise social service programs and direct and lead staff who provide social services to the public.

 Southern New Hampshire University offers a BA in Public Service for individuals who have completed an associate degree in Fire Science, Human Services, Criminal Justice or Paralegal Studies.
 This two-plus-two degree undergraduate program transfers in 60 credits of the associate degree as a block and is designed to be completed in two years of full-time study.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in public service at SNHU include:

-According to the U.S. Bureau of Labor Statistics, employment of social and community service managers is projected to grow 10 percent from 2014 to 2024.
+According to the U.S. Bureau of Labor Statistics, employment of social and community service managers is projected to grow 10% from 2014 to 2024.
 That's faster than the average for all occupations.

 Employment growth will be driven by increases in the elderly population as well as demand for substance abuse treatment and mental health and health-related services.